Tower: Data Structures in Quantum Superposition

 Thus, when a program executes an operation on data in superposition, the operation must correspond to a unitary operator, which has an inverse by definition.
 As a consequence, the operations of a data structure in superposition must be reversible.

 \paragraph{History-Independent Representation}

-The representation of the data structure must be \emph{history-independent}, meaning it assigns each instance of the data structure a single unique physical representation in memory that is insensitive to the history of operations performed on it.
+The representation of the data structure must be \emph{history-independent}, meaning that each instance of the data structure is assigned a single unique physical representation in memory that is insensitive to the history of operations performed on it.

-History independence is necessary to the correctness or performance of certain algorithms.
-For example, \citet{ambainis2003} relies on quantum \emph{interference}, the phenomenon in which weights of identical classical states in a superposition combine or cancel.
-The algorithm requires interference to occur between sets containing the same elements.
-However, if semantically equivalent sets have distinct physical representations, interference does not occur, resulting in incorrect outputs.
+History independence is essential for the correctness or performance of algorithms such as~\citet{ambainis2003,aaronson2019,bernstein2013}.
+The reason is that they rely on quantum \emph{interference}, the phenomenon in which weights of identical states in a superposition combine or cancel, altering the outcomes of measurements and the output of the algorithm.

+For example, the algorithm of~\citet{ambainis2003} generates a superposition over sets of integers.
+Suppose that among these are two instances of the set $\{1,2\}$ whose weights in the superposition have equal complex magnitude but opposite sign.
+Then, the correctness of the algorithm relies on quantum interference to guarantee that the probability of observing the set $\{1,2\}$ cancels to zero.

+However, suppose that sets are concretely represented using linked lists, such that the first instance is represented as $[1,2]$ and the second as $[2,1]$.
+Because the memory representations of these two instances are physically distinct, their weights do not cancel, leading the algorithm to produce incorrect outputs.
+Thus, for the algorithm to execute correctly, each semantic instance of an abstract data structure must be assigned a unique underlying physical representation.

 \paragraph{Bounded-Time Execution}

 A data structure operation must execute in \emph{bounded time}, meaning its execution time is bounded by classical parameters not dependent on quantum data.